 The Food Service Department encourages prepayment of all meals.
 Prepayment will speed up the serving lines, and eliminate the need to bring money to school daily.
 You may also view current purchases and deposits on the student's account.
 My School Bucks charges a convenience fee for each credit card transaction.
+Please note the convenience fee will be $2.49 per payment as of December 11, 2017.
 Parents also have the option to pre-pay with cash or a check in the cafeteria which does not require a convenience fee.
-Use the My School Bucks image below for prepayment of meals.

 Students are permitted to charge meals.
 Outstanding balances will be communicated on a daily basis.
 Parents will be contacted directly when their child's account exceeds the district charging threshold.